Directed Networks with a Differentially Private Bi-degree Sequence: The denoised bi-degrees and synthetic directed graphs

 The output $z$ of Algorithm \ref{algorithm:a} generally is not the graphical bi-degree sequence.
 There have been several characterizations for the bi-degree sequence [e.g., \cite{Fulkerson:1960,Kleitman:Wang:1973,Majcher:1985}].
 A necessary condition for graphical bi-degree sequences is that the sum of in-degrees is equal to that of out-degrees and all in- and out- degrees are between $0$ and $n-1$.
 To check what are the chances that this condition holds, we carry out some simulations.
 We use the $p_0$ model to generate the random graphs and record their bi-degree sequences.
 Then use Algorithm \ref{algorithm:a} to output the bi-sequence $z$.
 We set $\alpha_i, \beta_i \sim U(0,1)$ and $n=100$.
 We repeat $10,000$ simulations and record the frequency that $\sum_i z_i^+=\sum_i z_i^-$ holds.
 The simulation results show that this condition holds with at most $1\%$.

 To make $z$ be graphical, we need to denoise $z$.
 The denoising process appears to be complex.
 First, the number of parameters to be estimated $(d_i^+, d_i^-, i = 1, \ldots, n)$ is equal to the number of observations $(z_i^+, z_i^-, i = 1, \ldots, n)$.
 Second, the parameter space is discrete and very large, whose cardinality grows at least an exponential magnitude.
-Let $B_n$ be the set of all possible bi-degrees sequence of graph $G_n$.
+Let $B_n$ be the set of all possible bi-degree sequence of graph $G_n$.
 It is natural to use the closest point $\hat{d}$ lying in $B_n$ as the denoised bi-sequence with some distance between $\hat{d}$ and $d$.
 We use $L_1$ distance here and define the estimator as

-This is because the maximum likelihood estimation leads to the same solution.
-Specifically, since the parameter $\lambda$ in the noise addition process of Algorithm \ref{algorithm:a} is known, the likelihood on observation $z$ with the parameter $d$ in $B_n$ is
+Notice that the maximum likelihood estimation leads to the same solution.
+Specifically, since the parameter $\lambda_n$ in the noise addition process of Algorithm \ref{algorithm:a} is known, the likelihood on observation $z$ with the parameter $d$ in $B_n$ is

 We can see that the MLE of $d$ is also $\hat{d}$.